-We will have Granola bars in the van, and try to make a breakfast stop if we are out later.
+Our instructors will have granola bars, and try to make a breakfast stop if we are out later.
 Lunch will be at home base each day upon return for break.
 We will stop for dinner Saturday night in Bandon on our way to shoot sunset.
 Friday and Sunday plan to eat an early dinner.

 When does the workshop start and end?

-Orientation will be at 4pm on Friday, and we will be heading out to shoot after directly after.
+Orientation will be at 3pm on Friday, and we will be heading out to shoot directly after.
 We will conclude after sunset on Sunday.